Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

     2. The `#!Python @flow` decorator will be transformed into `#!Python @ct.lattice`.

-    3. This command will dispatch the workflow to the Covalent server.
+    3. This command will dispatch the workflow to the Covalent server, and a unique dispatch ID will be returned in place of the result.

+    4. This command will fetch the result from the Covalent server.
+The `wait=True` argument will block until the workflow is complete.

 === "Dask"